odoonix/utils/README.md

  - Command-variable

-- Clone odoo-utils repository
+- Clone "odoo-utils" repository

 - Go to ./odoo-utils/ directory

 - Run command ./odoo-utils/odoo-repo --init all

-- Create a folder called "odoo" next to the odoo-utils folder
+- Create a folder called "odoo" next to the "odoo-utils" folder

-- Create venv in odoo-utills folder
+- Create venv in "odoo-utills" folder

 - Active enviromnet

+- Clone odoo repository from source github and Place its folder next to the "odoo-utils" folder

+- Now you have a folder called "odoo" which contains the odoo source from github and this folder is next to the "odoo-utils" folder

-- Run command pip install -r requirement.txt odoo-16/odoo
+- Run command pip install -r requirement.txt odoo

+- Please check addons-path in odoo-utils/.vscode/setting.json" directory and delete the paths you don't have in your workspace